 50: The Cauldron

 52: Keeping Still

 One hears thunder unexpectedly.
 First comes fear, then a sharpened vision.
-Recall a close brush with danger -- a falling branch, an automobile accident barely avoided, an escape from a violent confrontation.
-Such incidents arouse every nerve in your body -- perhaps in a brief wave of panic -- but soon, once the danger has passed, the initial reaction gives way to a heightened awareness.
-The same process occurs with other types of shock -- the loss of a job, the death of a loved one, business failure and so on.
+Recall a close brush with danger—a falling branch, a barely avoided automobile accident, an escape from a violent confrontation.
+Such incidents arouse every nerve in your body—perhaps in a brief wave of panic—but soon, once the danger has passed, the initial reaction gives way to heightened awareness.
+The same process occurs with other types of shock—the loss of a job, the death of a loved one, business failure, and so on.

-The lasting impact of a major shock can be stimulating or debilitating, depending upon your strength of character.
-The critical factor is the ability to make yourself immune to fear, enabling you to transform anxiety into laser-sharp perception.
-There is a positive side to such shock.
+The lasting impact of a major shock can be stimulating or debilitating, depending upon your perspective.
+The critical factor is a willingness to be open to fear, rather than running away from it, enabling you to transform anxiety into laser-sharp perception.
+There can be a positive side to shock.

 Explore Any I Ching Hexagram

 Click on an I Ching hexagram below to learn more about its individual message and the profound insight it provides for your life, decisions, relationships, or whatever is on your mind!